NVIDIA/GenerativeAIExamples/models/Gemma/README.md

 ## Customizing Gemma with NeMo Framework

-Gemma models are compatiable with [NeMo Framework](https://docs.nvidia.com/nemo-framework/user-guide/latest/index.html).
+Gemma models are compatible with [NeMo Framework](https://docs.nvidia.com/nemo-framework/user-guide/latest/index.html).
 In this repository we have two notebooks that covert different ways of customizing Gemma.

 ### Paramater Efficient Fine-Tuning with LoRA